gravity-ui/uikit/src/components/Toaster/README.md

 ## Usage as HOC

-For class components you can use `withToaster` HOC.
-This will inject `toaster` prop to component.
+For class components, you can use the `withToaster` HOC, which will inject the `toaster` prop into the component.

 ```jsx
 import {Component} from 'react';